-We caught up with Darren Milligan VP & GM, Label and Packaging Materials, ASEAN of Avery Dennison who will be presenting at next week's SustPack Asia 2021 online conference.
+We caught up with Darren Milligan VP & GM, Label and Packaging Materials, ASEAN of Avery Dennison who presented at SustPack Asia 2021 online conference.

 Current Industry Focus

 Q. The pandemic has obviously impacted the packaging industry.
 What are some of the most important impacts that you are seeing?